corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 The Corda CLI tool needs access to the Kafka deployment, and the `/key` and `/certificate` part of the Corda REST API.
 For this reason, you must perform this step prior to scaling down Corda workers.

 {{< note >}}
-This tool migrates a snapshot of data at the point in time it is run.
+The Corda CLI tool migrates a snapshot of data at the point in time it is run.
 Performing administrative tasks on Corda after this stage of upgrade and before the next one results in potential data loss.
 {{< /note >}}

 For clusters that use the development prerequisites, Kafka login credentials and the SSL certificate can be obtained from the cluster's secret.
 If the cluster was deployed differently, it is assumed that the upgrader already knows these details.
 You can authenticate with Kafka by passing a standard Kafka properties file to the tool using the `-k` parameter.
 You can generate such a file in the following way: